 We like the comfortable stretchy elastic waistband, and breathable, non-crinkly fabric.
 It’s a good size to carry a passport, money, and some extras, without bulging or being uncomfortable when sitting.

 Our one caveat: because the fabric is designed to be breathable, it’s less water resistant than others, so rain or even heavy sweat may result in moisture inside your pack.

 We’re smitten with this gorgeous handmade leather fanny pack from Etsy shop Monzoon!

 Attractive fanny packs are hard to come by, but this beauty ticks all our boxes, from the roomy design, to the secure zipper closure hidden under the flap.
-The long adjustable strap means that it’s also easily worn as crossbody bag.
+The long adjustable strap adds versatility, so it’s easily worn as crossbody bag.

-The leather material and metal clip closure also mean that it’s incredibly secure.
+The high quality leather material and metal clip closure mean that it’s incredibly secure.
 No one will be unclipping, or cutting the bag strap without quite a bit of effort.
-It’s easily the best fanny pack for travel if you don’t want to sacrifice on style.
+It’s the perfect fanny pack for travelers who don’t want to sacrifice on style.

 EGOGO’s sporty fanny pack is water resistant, durable, and roomy enough to replace a purse.
 We’re also loving the variety of colors available.

 The fanny pack features 3 compartments for organization, including a slim pouch at the back of the bag to securely store documents out of reach of thieves.
 It also has a nice strap extension length, up to 48″.
 There’s loops to tuck in any additional strap length, so they won’t hang down.

 The pack doesn’t have RFID blocking tech, but if you like the look of it–or any other bag without RFID blocking–consider RIFD blocking sleeves for your passport and credit cards.